What Is the Albedo Effect on Climate?

 These are some examples of the albedo effect:

-- Urban roofs and pavements: cities tend to have lower albedos due to the presence of dark roofs, asphalt and concrete pavements, and glass buildings.
+- Urban roofs and pavements: cities tend to have lower albedos due to the presence of dark roofs, asphalt, concrete pavements, and glass buildings.
+This urban heat island effect can elevate local temperatures significantly, impacting energy consumption and health.

 How the albedo effect affects climate